aws-samples/hive-emr-on-eks/docker/README.md

 ### Environment Variables
 When running the container in sidecar mode, the following environment variables are used to configure the Hive Metastore:

+#### Logging Configuration
+- `VERBOSE`: Enable verbose logging when set to "true" (default: false)
+  - When enabled, adds the `--verbose` flag to the metastore startup command
+  - Provides more detailed logging output for troubleshooting

 #### S3 Configuration (core-site.xml)
 - `HIVE_WAREHOUSE_S3LOCATION`: S3 bucket location for the warehouse (optional)
   - When set, configures the default filesystem to use S3